Ivo-Balbaert/The_Way_to_Mojo/book/12_Working_with_Pointers.md

 In Mojo, pointers are used with care to avoid potential errors.
 For example, the language provides an `UnsafePointer` type that cannot be copied, which helps prevent issues like dangling pointers or memory leaks.
 Mojo also allows you to define functions that take `owned` arguments, enabling you to transfer ownership of a pointer to another function.

+Why unsafe?
+--> You have to manually manage its memory (allocation and freeing), it does not support lifetimes,  and it does no bound checking so you can get all classes of memory bugs that exist and C and C++

 To do low-level things and get the best performance, we need direct access to memory locations, just like C and other low-level languages.
 Mojo gives you the power to do whatever you want with pointers.

 We already encountered some examples of Pointer use, particularly in § 7 when defining Structs.